Izhar Qazi: Personal life

 Qazi had four daughters and a son.
 He was active in several literary organizations.

 On 23 December 2007, he suffered a heart attack while singing at the wedding of his sister-in-law in Gulistan-e-Jauhar, Karachi.
-He later died at a local hospital.
+He died at a local hospital later the same day.
 He was buried at Model Colony graveyard.

 Awards and recognition

 Sarkata Insaan, in which Qazi played the role of a police investigator, won 8 Nigar Awards.
 Qazi was nominated for best actor at the 2004 Lux Style Awards.
 He also won the Graduate Award and Bolan Award.
 He was awarded Nigar Awards for his performances in Sakhi baadshan and Bakhtawar.
 He also received the National Award for best actor for his role in Masood Butt's Chiragh Bali.